cwollett/hugo-academic/content/project/enron/index.md

 | total_payments            | 0.9        |  1.0        |  0.8        |
 | total_stock_value         | 0.9        |  1.0        |  0.9        |

-For additional exploration of outlier activity, seaborn was utilized to show boxplots of the possible features.
-This allowed a row corresponding to TOTAL to be found.
-This row is quite common on spreadsheets but unwanted when it comes to trying to predict POIs.
-As such, it was removed from the data.
-While the boxplots showed numerous other points that may statistically be categorized as outliers, they corresponded to actual employees and were kept.
-For instance, what appears to be an unnaturally large bonus or stock option for a particular employee may be a sure sign of being involved with the scandal.

 The next step became finalizing feature choice to help predict persons of interest.
-Using a Gaussian Naive Bayes classification, and normalizing some data points to be percentages instead of raw values yielded this final set of features:
+Using a Gaussian Naive Bayes classification, and normalizing some data points to be percentages instead of raw values yielded this final set of features.
+As shown in the table below, final features included information about finances (overall salary plus added bonuses) as well as email communication (especially whether the person corresponded often with other suspects).

 | Feature                     | Score |
 | --------------------------- | ----- |